H&B | WHOLESALE FORUM 2026 | MELBOURNE

 The session unpacks where genuine market inefficiency lives in public equities, and how to think differently about active management in an era where capital allocation matters as much as stock picking.

-JOEL FLEMING, Microcaps Portfolio Manager, Yarra Capital Management
+JOEL FLEMING, Portfolio Manager | Microcap Equities, Yarra Capital Management

 AFTERNOON TEA